Rob and Michele Reiner's children speak out after brother arrested in parents' murder. Read their statement.

 The 32-year-old has been charged with two counts of first-degree murder with special circumstances in the killing of his parents, who were found dead in their home over the weekend, according to Los Angeles County District Attorney Nathan Hochman.
 The DA said the charges carry a maximum sentence of life in prison without parole or the death penalty, but that his office hasn't decided which to pursue.

-The district attorney's office confirmed in a statement that Rob and Michele Reiner were stabbed to death.
+The district attorney's office said in a statement that Rob and Michele Reiner were stabbed to death.
+The Los Angeles County Medical Examiner confirmed Wednesday that their causes of death were "multiple sharp force injuries."
 It wasn't clear as of Wednesday morning when exactly the attack happened, or how long the couple had been dead before their bodies were discovered on Sunday.
 The day before, they had gone to a party at Conan O'Brien's, where Rob and Nick Reiner had a brief but loud argument, sources who were there told CBS News.

 Nick Reiner has not entered a plea.
 He appeared in court on Wednesday and only said, "yes, your honor," to agree to the arraignment date.